Explore this course:

 Caring for a relative/friend is a very valuable experience but you must be able to provide evidence supporting the number of hours spent in this role.
 The evidence must come from a registered practitioner – such as a nurse, general practitioner or social worker –and they must be able to confirm the hours spent caring for your relative/friend.
 Unfortunately if this evidence cannot be provided we will not be able to count this experience towards the 650 hours’ requirement.

 You must meet both the academic and the practice entry requirements for the MMedSci course.
 If you don’t then you may wish to consider the undergraduate (BMedSci) nursing programme.

 All students will require a Disclosure and Barring Service (DBS) check and health screening.

 You’ll be required to demonstrate an awareness of, and commitment to, the core values of the NHS which aspires to provide the highest standards of excellence, professionalism and public accountability, and gives priority to the interests of patients.
 We base our selection decisions on these values and how well you are able to express them on your application and performance at our selection day.

 While we value your caring experience it is still important that you meet the academic entry requirements of the programme.
 If you are currently studying towards meeting the entry requirements then you are welcome to apply.
-If you meet the level 3 requirements but aren’t sure if your GCSE/equivalent qualifications are sufficient then please contact us to discuss this.
+If you meet first degree requirements but aren’t sure if your GCSE/equivalent qualifications are sufficient then please contact us to discuss this.
 To apply for the programme you must be able to demonstrate that you have a good standard of secondary education.

 Overall IELTS score of 7.0 with a minimum of 7.0 in Listening, Speaking and Reading and 6.5 in Writing, or equivalent.